wurmlab/2021-fire-ant-social-supergene-introgression/2021-01-04-pi/README.md

 read.csv("results/diversity_per_region.csv", header = TRUE) -> div_measurements

 # Deal with populations
-#  richteri_1 is tagged as "1" in the masnucript
+#  richteri_1 is tagged as "1" in the manuscript
-#  richteri_2 is tagged as "2" in the masnucript
+#  richteri_2 is tagged as "2" in the manuscript
 # 34 input/richteri1_littleb.txt
 # 10 input/richteri2_littleb.txt
 # 62 input/invicta1_littleb.txt